-This morning, Zillow released a new study that analyzed the impact credit scores have on mortgage rates and corresponding payments.
+This morning, Zillow, the company behind the love it or hate it Zestimate, released a new study that analyzed the impact credit scores have on mortgage rates and corresponding payments.

 The company used data from 13 million loan quotes and 225,000+ purchase loan requests on the Zillow Mortgage Marketplace.

-What it found was that borrowers with FICO scores south of 620 were unlikely to receive even one mortgage quote, in spite of being able to provide a sizable down payment between 15 and 25%.
+What they found was that borrowers with FICO scores south of 620 shopping for Zillow mortgage rates were unlikely to receive even one mortgage quote, in spite of being able to provide a sizable down payment between 15 and 25%.

 At the same time, Zillow noted that the best mortgage rates are now reserved for borrowers with 740+ FICO scores, a departure from the old rule of 720 and higher.